Meet the Instructors

 Jerry holds a Bachelor of Science in Human Resource Management and a Master of Science in Organizational Leadership.
 A graduate of Northwestern University Staff and Command School and currently completing a 2nd Master's in EducationHe is certified by the Institute for Motivational Live and PeopleKeys™ in Advanced Behavioral Analysis and Team and Value “DISC” Training processes.
 Moreover, Jerry is an Arbinger Institute's – Developing and Implementing an Outward Mindset program trainer.

-Course Taught: Line Level Leadership
+Course Taught: Blue Level Leadership

 John Perez